Adityabandaru18/Landing-Page-Design/README.md

-# Webpage-Using-BootStrap
+# BootStrap
-This website is done mostly by using Bootstrap and a little bit Vanilla CSS.
+This website is done mostly by using Bootstrap and a little bit of Vanilla CSS.